Eggplant: Taxonomy

 A number of subspecies and varieties have been named, mainly by Dikii, Dunal, and (invalidly) by Sweet.
 Names for various eggplant types, such as agreste, album, divaricatum, esculentum, giganteum, globosi, inerme, insanum, leucoum, luteum, multifidum, oblongo-cylindricum, ovigera, racemiflorum, racemosum, ruber, rumphii, sinuatorepandum, stenoleucum, subrepandum, tongdongense, variegatum, violaceum, viride, are not considered to refer to anything more than cultivar groups at best.
 However, Solanum incanum and cockroach berry (S. capsicoides), other eggplant-like nightshades described by Linnaeus and Allioni, respectively, were occasionally considered eggplant varieties, but this is not correct.

 The eggplant has a long history of taxonomic confusion with the scarlet and Ethiopian eggplants (Solanum aethiopicum), known as gilo and nakati, respectively, and described by Linnaeus as S. aethiopicum.
 The eggplant was sometimes considered a variety violaceum of that species.
 S. violaceum of de Candolle applies to Linnaeus' S. aethiopicum.
 An actual S. violaceum, an unrelated plant described by Ortega, included Dunal's S. amblymerum and was often confused with the same author's S. brownii.

 Like the potato and S. lichtensteinii, but unlike the tomato, which then was generally put in a different genus, the eggplant was also described as S. esculentum, in this case once more in the course of Dunal's work.
 He also recognized the varieties aculeatum, inerme, and subinerme at that time.
 Similarly, H.C.F.
 Schuhmacher and Peter Thonning named the eggplant as S. edule, which is also a junior synonym of sticky nightshade (S. sisymbriifolium).
 Scopoli's S. zeylanicum refers to the eggplant, and that of Blanco to S. lasiocarpum.

+Culture

+Vegetable orchestras, such as the London Vegetable Orchestra use zucchini trumpets, butternut squash trombones, pumpkin drums and aubergine castanets.
+Other vegetables played include carrots, bell peppers, potatoes and parsnips.